raghiahaidari/sales-de-project/README.md

 # Google Cloud Sales Data Pipeline

 This project demonstrates an end-to-end sales data pipeline on Google Cloud.
-Sales files are submitted through a FastAPI web portal, stored in Google Cloud Storage (GCS), processed and loaded into BigQuery, and then used for reporting and analysis in Looker Studio.
+Sales files are submitted through a FastAPI web portal, stored in Google Cloud Storage (GCS), processed and loaded into BigQuery, and then used for reporting and analysis in Data Studio.

 ## Project Overview

-1. **Upload portal:** A FastAPI and Jinja2 web interface lets users select and upload sales data files.
+1. **Upload portal:** A FastAPI web interface lets users select and upload sales data files.
 2. **Cloud storage:** The portal writes each uploaded file to a configured GCS bucket.
-3. **Automated ingestion:** A GCS-triggered Cloud Function can detect new files and start processing them.
+3. **Automated ingestion:** A Cloud Function detects new files and start processing them.
 4. **ETL and warehousing:** Sales records are extracted, transformed, and loaded into BigQuery for analysis.
-5. **Reporting:** BigQuery views and Looker Studio dashboards can present key sales metrics with filters and drill-down analysis.
+5. **Reporting:** BigQuery views and Data Studio dashboards present key sales metrics.

 ## Architecture